Idioms are group of words that have a meaning that is unrelated to the individual words in the group.

 When teachers are speaking to you, they will often try to avoid using idiomatic language because they know that you might not understand them.
 If you are speaking with someone who says something you don’t understand, it is a great opportunity to learn!
-Simply say, “Sorry, what does ________________ mean?”
-In most cases, especially if they are a teacher, they will be happy to explain!
+Simply say, “Sorry, what does that mean?”
+In most cases, especially if they are a teacher, they will be happy to explain.

 Elsa: That test was a piece of cake!

-I’ll introduce you to some very common idioms to help you understand more English.
-Even if you aren’t able to use them, knowing them will help you understand the crazy things Americans say!
+Learning common idioms will help you understand more English.
+Even if you aren’t able to use idioms, knowing them will help you understand the seemingly crazy things Americans say!